LouisKlimek/StripcodeBot/README.md

 3. Now you can let "main.py" run and it will automatically answer Questions on stripcode.dev

-4. Every time you start the Bot and it logins an extra GitHub that asks for permissions could open.
-Just accept it within 4 seconds and the bot should run.
+4. Every time you start the Bot and it logins, a extra GitHub Page that asks for permissions could open.
+Just accept it within 4 seconds and the bot will run.
 (If you don't manage to accept it, an error gets thrown and you just have to restart the bot)

 <!-- CONTRIBUTING -->